hyprwm/hyprland-wiki/content/Hypr Ecosystem/hyprlock.md

 | `Ctrl + u` | Clear password buffer |
 | `Ctrl + Backspace` | Clear password buffer |

+The [bind flag](../../Configuring/Binds/#bind-flags) `l` can be used to allow specific hyprland keybinds to also work while hyprlock is active (e.g. brightness/volume/media control).

 ## Widgets

 The entire configuration of how hyprlock looks is done via widgets.